Aquafina-water-bottle/jp-mining-note/wiki/Importing.md

 Instead, this section will give you some general tips on operations that will likely be common across most or all formats.

+Additionally, although you maybe able to import most of the card, it is unlikely that you will have complete 100% full functionality after importing the notes.
+The biggest example is frequency list information, as it requires special HTML + css formatting that can only be specified in the Yomichan Templates section.

 # Prerequisites
 Before doing anything that affects your Anki collection in a major way,